 The cause of primary EMPD is unknown.
-However, a minority of cases do represent a direct extension of an underlying carcinoma along contiguous epithelium, while others suggest pluripotent stem cells or Toker cells may be potential precursors.
+However, a minority of cases do represent a direct extension of an underlying adenocarcinoma along contiguous epithelium, while others suggest pluripotent stem cells or Toker cells may be potential precursors.

-EMPD is a rare condition; there are only several hundred cases in the world literature.
+Extramammary Paget disease (EMPD) is a rare condition; there are only several hundred cases in the world literature.
 It most commonly appears in individuals aged 50-60 years.
 Women are more commonly affected by EMPD than men.
 The female-to-male ratio was 4.5:1 in one series of 55 patients and 3:1 in another series of 197 patients.
-EMPD is most commonly reported in white patients, but it may occur in other races.
+EMPD is more frequently seen in whites and is rarely seen in the black population.

-The course of EMPD may extend over a period of 10-15 years without evidence of cancer or metastases.
+The course of extramammary Paget disease (EMPD) may extend over a period of 10-15 years without evidence of cancer or metastases.
 In a minority of patients, tumor cells infiltrate the dermis, adnexa, or lymph nodes.
 Both mortality and morbidity are increased in these patients because of the extensive surgical treatment or chemotherapy that they need.

 The prognosis for EMPD heavily depends on early diagnosis with definitive surgical treatment.
 Full recovery is possible in patients with purely epidermal disease and negative margins after micrographic surgery.
 One study showed a mortality of 18% for patients without associated carcinoma and 46% for those with underlying carcinoma.

-Perianal disease, dermal invasion, and lymph node metastasis are poor prognostic indicators.
+Perianal disease, dermal invasion, and two or more lymph node metastases are poor prognostic indicators.
 Other characteristics associated with worse survival include tumor thickness over 4 mm and distant metastasis.
 The recurrence rate of EMPD is 30%, even with margin control.
 The average time to recurrence is 2.5 years, with case reports of more than 10 years follow-up.

 What would you like to print?